GianMarco98/Asteroid-Classification/README.md

 The faint horizontal lines shown with the Bus/Bus-DeMeo spectra represent a relative reflectance of 1, where all spectra have (by convention) been normalized to 1 at 0.55 µm.
 That particular wavelength is chosen for normalizing to because it is the effective wavelength midpoint of a standard V (visible) band photometric filter.
 The letters used on the designation classes aren't entirely arbitrary, at least it wasn't in the early days of asteroid taxonomy.
 Most of the early assigned letters had some meaning often related to colour, suspected composition, or meteorite analog.
 This loosened as time went on and the choice of letters became more limited.
 In general, any inferred mineral assemblage of one asteroid in a taxonomic class should be applicable to others in the same class, but it doesn’t necessarily mean that all asteroids in a class have the same composition.
+Let's now see how we can build a classifier that can distinguish between the 4 classes of the Main Group: C, S, X and Other.

 ## Setup